This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 Persons who process personal data as part of any data recording system, solely through non-automatic means,

-Associations, foundations and unions that process personal data for their employees, members and donors, only in accordance with the relevant legislation, purposes and limited to their areas of activity,
+Associations, foundations, and unions established in Turkey that process personal data limited to their areas of activity,

 Independent Accountants and Financial Advisors and Certified Public Accountants,